JulianNymark/zk/README.md

 note-taking system every year for years, I am no longer interested in custom software and will stick to time-tested utilities.

+## Worth knowing / prerequisite knowledge

+- [tmux](https://github.com/tmux/tmux/wiki) basics, since these scripts (at least some of the fzf binds) expect to "live within tmux", it's worth looking into how to do the basics such as creating,navigating,deleting windows (and sessions... etc) [cheatsheet](https://learnxinyminutes.com/tmux)
+- either [nvim](https://neovim.io/) or [vim](https://www.vim.org/) (again the fzf binds have some (n)vim specifics, so you would need to re-configure those binds to your appropriate editor to get those features, but it's worth giving tmux + vim a try! then most of this project will/should work)
+- basic scripting (bash/zsh... or anything you're comfortable with really :raised_hands:... this project has some [bash](https://learnxinyminutes.com/bash) + [ruby](https://learnxinyminutes.com/ruby))

 ![](https://pbs.twimg.com/media/EQGYhAJUYAEPC4j?format=jpg&name=4096x4096)

 In this `screenshot`, we have `zks` running in the top-right, `zkt` in the